-> Dassault Aviation naturally plays a pivotal role in future combat systems, by teaming up on various programs in conjunction with European partners: the New-Generation Fighter via FCAS, MALE RPAS and Space Rider.
+Dassault Aviation naturally plays a pivotal role in future combat systems, by teaming up on various programs in conjunction with European partners: the New Generation Fighter via FCAS, Eurodrone, nEUROn and Space Rider.

-> As an industrial architect and systems integrator, you have to know how to develop and apply state-of-the-art technologies.
+As an industrial architect and systems integrator, you have to know how to develop and apply state-of-the-art technologies.
 Dassault Aviation offers this rare skill, making it a pivotal player in ensuring the strategic autonomy of France and Europe for both civil and military applications.

 Our innovation activities are fueled by research contracts and substantial self-financed investments.
 We are working on the ongoing development of the Rafale (F4 and export standards), as well as on the development of the Future Combat Air System (FCAS), the Falcon 6X, the Future Falcon, the Falcon 8X Archange strategic intelligence aircraft and the Falcon 2000 Albatros for maritime surveillance, not to mention the Eurodrone and the nEUROn UCAV.

 In order to achieve the right balance between long term technological developments and short-cycle innovations, we are working on architectures capable of efficiently integrating developments and breakthroughs, while meeting the highest level of security requirements.
 With our InnovLab approach, we coordinate and formalize our proofs of concept for rapid application.
 We are particularly focused on our relationships with today’s dynamic startup ecosystem.